OmaymaS/datafest_tidyverse_workshop/README.md

 - Install Rstudio.
 - Install the `tidyverse` package using `install.packages("tidyverse")`.

-**NOTE:** For more details about R and Rstudion installation, check [Installing R and RStudio](https://moderndive.com/2-getting-started.html#installing-r-and-rstudio) section in [ModernDive](https://moderndive.com) book.
+**NOTE:** For more details about R and Rstudio installation, check [Installing R and RStudio](https://moderndive.com/2-getting-started.html#installing-r-and-rstudio) section in [ModernDive](https://moderndive.com) book.

 #### Option 2